All Products

 Delete matched objects 120 days after they are last modified.

-rule3 described in the following table takes effect for all objects that contain the a=1 tag and is configured to convert the storage class of matched objects to Archive 20 days after they are last modified. rule4 described in the following table takes effect for objects whose names contain the abc prefix and that have the a=1 tag. rule4 is configured to convert the storage class of matched objects to IA 30 days after they are last modified.
-If rule3 and rule4 are configured for a bucket at the same time, the storage class of objects whose names contain the abc prefix and that contain the a=1 tag is converted to Archive 20 days after they are last modified based on rule3.
+rule3 described in the following table converts the storage class of objects that have the a=1 tag to Archive 20 days after they are last modified. rule4 described in the following table converts the storage class of objects whose names contain the abc prefix and that have the a=1 tag to IA 30 days after they are last modified.
+If rule3 and rule4 are configured for a bucket at the same time, the storage class of objects whose names contain the abc prefix and that have the a=1 tag is converted to Archive 20 days after they are last modified based on rule3.
 Archive objects cannot be converted to IA objects.
 Therefore, rule4 does not take effect.

 rule3